 The Contractor has reviewed the organic waste treatment processes (i.e. waste reception, waste pre-treatment, anaerobic digesters, and composting processes) and found that they were operated normally during the reporting period.
-The Contractor has investigated the desulphurisation system, CHPs, and the ASP; the potential causes for the exceedance were identified.
+The Contractor has investigated the de-sulphurisation system, CHPs, and the ASP; the potential causes for the exceedance were identified.
+The exceedances at the Standby Gas Flaring Unit occurred due to unstable operation (low temperature).
+The exceedances of Total Odour from CAPCS remain under investigation by the Contractor and will be updated in the subsequent monthly EM&A report.